Contact Info

 Camp Shemesh Counselors

-The camp features a superb staff of senior counselors, junior counselors, and CITs and an excellent staff-to-camper ratio.
+The camp features a superb team of leadership staff, counselors, and counselors-in-training, with a staff-to-camper ratio of 1:5.
 Many staff members are former Shemesh campers.
-Counselors are chosen for their experience working with children, their talents, and their enthusiasm for providing a fun and meaningful Jewish camp experience.
+Staff members are selected for their experience working with children, their leadership capabilities, their unique talents, and their enthusiasm for providing a fun and meaningful Jewish summer camp experience.

-Camp Shemesh is affiliated with the Jewish Community of Amherst, and not Amherst College.
+Camp Shemesh is affiliated with the Jewish Community of Amherst, not Amherst College.

-Camp Shemesh must comply with the regulations of the
+Camp Shemesh complies with the regulations of the

-Massachusetts Department of Public Health and be licensed by the Board of Health.
+Massachusetts Department of Public Health and is licensed by the Board of Health.

 Top of page